kbutz/itty-bitty-blog/posts/2026-01-15-building-claude-conductor.md

 Claude Conductor accelerates development but doesn't replace engineering judgment.

-## The Tech Stack

-**Core:**
-- Python 3.10+
-- SQLAlchemy (ORM for SQLite)
-- Click (CLI framework)
-- Textual (Terminal UI)
-- GitPython (Git operations)

-**Testing:**
-- pytest (unit and integration tests)
-- unittest.mock (for mocking Claude Code)
-- pytest-cov (coverage reporting)

-**Infrastructure:**
-- GitLab (version control, MR workflow)
-- GitLab MCP (MR automation via Claude)
-- 1Password CLI for secret management

-**Claude Integration:**
-- Claude Code CLI (the agents themselves)
-- `--print` mode for non-interactive execution
-- `--dangerously-skip-permissions` for autonomous operation

-## Challenges and Solutions

-### Challenge 1: SSH Key Management

-**Problem:** Git operations in workspaces needed SSH authentication.

-**Solution:** Configure SSH agent to use keychain on macOS, ensuring SSH keys are available to all spawned processes without requiring manual password entry.

-### Challenge 2: Detecting Agent Completion

-**Problem:** How do we know when a Claude Code agent has finished?

-**Solution:** Monitor the process via PID and check exit codes.
-Additionally, implement heartbeat detection - if no file changes in workspace for 5 minutes, agent may be stuck.

-### Challenge 3: Preventing Duplicate MRs

-**Problem:** When retrying failed tasks, agents sometimes created duplicate MRs.

-**Solution:** Before creating MR, check GitLab API for existing MR on that branch.
-If found, reuse it instead of creating a new one.

-### Challenge 4: Multi-Repo Test Coordination

-**Problem:** In multi-repo tasks, should we wait for all repos to finish tests before pushing any?

-**Solution:** Push each repo independently as soon as its tests pass.
-Create MRs with cross-references to related changes.
-This allows partial success and faster feedback.

-## Future Roadmap

-**Short-term:**
-- Automatic test fix retry (agent attempts to fix test failures N times)
-- Slack notifications for task completion and failures
-- Cost tracking (monitor Claude API usage per task)
-- Workspace auto-scaling based on queue depth

-**Medium-term:**
-- Smarter task assignment (analyze code to determine which repos need changes)
-- Integration test coordination across repos
-- Automatic MR merging for trusted task types
-- Agent specialization (different agents for different types of work)

-**Long-term:**
-- Self-improvement loop (agent learns from MR feedback)
-- Cross-task dependency detection
-- Predictive resource allocation
-- Automatic rollback on production issues

-## Open Questions

-1. **How many concurrent agents is optimal?** We've tested up to 5.
-Beyond that, GitLab API rate limits become an issue.

-2. **Should agents collaborate on complex tasks?** Currently each agent works independently.
-Could multi-agent collaboration improve quality?

-3. **How do we measure agent effectiveness?** Current metrics: MR merge rate, test pass rate, code review comments.
-What else matters?

-4. **Can we predict task difficulty?** Some tasks complete in 2 minutes, others take 30+ minutes.
-Could we estimate duration based on prompt complexity?

-## Conclusion

-Claude Conductor has fundamentally changed how we approach engineering work.
-What used to take days (implementing 10 features sequentially) now takes hours (implementing them in parallel).

-The system isn't perfect - it requires oversight, occasional manual fixes, and careful prompt engineering.
-But it's a force multiplier for our engineering team.

 **Key takeaways:**
 - AI coding agents can work in parallel with proper orchestration
 - Quality gates (automated testing) are essential for autonomous systems